 During the year, the Nomination Committee reviewed the structure, size and composition of the Board.
-It also assessed and confirmed the independence of the Independent Non-executive Directors, and recommended to the Board regarding the re-appointment of certain existing Directors, the employment of Mr. Du Qianyi, Mr. Wang Zemin and Mr. Chen Peng as Deputy General Managers of the Company, and the appointment of Mr. Chen Peng as an Executive Director of the Company.
+It also assessed and confirmed the independence of the Independent Non-executive Directors, and recommended to the Board regarding the re-appointment of certain existing Directors, the change of the Chairman of the Board and the General Manager of the Company.

-The Nomination Committee held four meetings during the year, and the attendance record of each Committee member is disclosed below in this Corporate Governance Report.
+The Nomination Committee held one meeting during the year, and the attendance record of each Committee member is disclosed below in this Corporate Governance Report.